Violet (Peanuts)

 Violet Gray is a fictional character featured in the long-running syndicated daily and Sunday comic strip Peanuts, created by Charles M. Schulz.
 Violet first appeared in the February 7, 1951 strip.
 She was originally a major character, until she was eventually relegated to background and cameo appearances as other female characters became more prominent, with Lucy ultimately taking over most of Violet's character traits.
-Violet is a snob who likes bragging and, along with her best friends Lucy and Patty, often teases and torments Charlie Brown.
+Violet is a snob who likes bragging and, along with her best friends Lucy and Patty, often teases and torments Charlie Brown; however, she is generally softer in this regard than Lucy.
 She bullies other characters in the strip, particularly "Pig-Pen".

 In addition to the comic strip, Violet has appeared alongside other Peanuts characters in numerous Peanuts television specials, cinematic movies, theatrical plays, and video games.

 History

 Violet first appeared in the February 7, 1951 Peanuts strip.
 She became the strip's fifth character: up to that point, Charlie Brown, Shermy, Patty and Snoopy had been the only four characters seen in the then four-month-old strip.
 From there on, Violet's character changed and developed until the 1960s, when she began to be seen less often than the other major characters, with her appearances eventually reduced to the background and cameos.
 Her last appearance was in the November 27, 1997 Peanuts strip.